handlebars-lang/docs/src/guide/expressions.md

 The output of above helper is generated as below

 <ExamplePart examplePage="/examples/helper-hash-arguments.md" show="output" />

-Handlebars provides additional metadata, such as Hash arguments, to helpers as a final parameter.

 Handlebars also offers a mechanism for invoking a helper with a block of the template.
 Block helpers can then invoke that block zero or more times with any context it chooses.